datacoves/docs/docs/how-tos/airflow/send-ms-teams-notifications.md

 ![Create Incoming Webhook](./assets/create-incoming-webhook.png)

-?> **Warning** Store this URL in a safe place as you will need it in a subsequent step and anyone with this link can send notification to that MS Teams channel
+>[!ATTENTION] Store this URL in a safe place as you will need it in a subsequent step and anyone with this link can send notification to that MS Teams channel

 ## Prepare Airflow